SuperSheep18/CMPUT404-assignment-webserver/README.md

 **Assignment Contributors:**

-* Aedan Burnett - ccid:aedan (This is me)
+* Aedan Burnett - ccid :: aedan (This is me)
-* Rishi Barnwal - ccid:barnwal (Partner for this assignment)
+* Rishi Barnwal - ccid :: barnwal (Partner for this assignment)

 **Citations:**